Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-Let $H^i_{\mm}M$ be the cohomological right derived functors $(i\in\N)$.
+\nin Let $H^i_{\mm}M$ be the cohomological right derived functors $(i\in\N)$.
 These are defined by taking a graded injective resolution of $M$.
-We can calculate them by taking a graded free resolution of $M$ as is explained in textbooks of commutative algebra, see e.g. \cite{BrHe}, \cite{Ei}.
+We can calculate them by taking a graded free resolution of $M$ as is explained in textbooks of commutative algebra, see for instance \cite{BrHe}, \cite{Ei}.
 Indeed, $H^i_{\mm}R=0$ for $i\ne n$, and

-where the right-hand side is identified with a quotient of the graded localization of $R$ by $x_1\cdots x_n$.
-We then get the {\it graded local duality} for finitely generated graded $R$-modules $M$:
+\nin where the right-hand side is identified with a quotient of the graded localization of $R$ by $x_1\cdots x_n$ (using a Cech calculation).
+We then get the {\it graded local duality} for finitely generated graded $R$-modules $M$: \htt{1.1.4}{}

-see loc.~cit.
-(Indeed, this can be reduced to the case $M=R$ by the above argument.) \ms\nin {\bf Remarks~1.2.} (i) The functors $H^i_{\mm}$ and $D_i$ are compatible with the corresponding functors for non-graded $R$-modules under the forgetful functor, and moreover, the latter functors are compatible with the corresponding sheaf-theoretic functors as is well-known in textbooks of algebraic geometry, see e.g. \cite{Ha}.
-However, the information of the grading is lost by passing to the corresponding sheaf unless we use a sheaf with $\C^*$-action. \sk (ii) If $M$ is a finitely generated graded $R$-module, then it is well-known that
+\nin see loc.~cit.
+(Indeed, this can be reduced to the case $M=R$ by the above argument.) \msn {\bf Remarks~1.2.} (i) The functors $H^i_{\mm}$ and $D_i$ are compatible with the corresponding functors for non-graded $R$-modules under the forgetful functor, and moreover, the latter functors are compatible with the corresponding sheaf-theoretic functors as is well known in textbooks of algebraic geometry, see for instance \cite{Ha}.
+However, the information of the grading is lost by passing to the corresponding sheaf unless we use a sheaf with $\C^*$-action. \sk (ii) If $M$ is a finitely generated graded $R$-module, then it is well known that \htt{1.2.1}{}

-\ms\nin {\bf 1.3.~Spectral sequences.} For a bounded complex of finitely generated graded $R$-modules $M^{\ssb}$, we have a spectral sequence
+\nin \msn {\bf 1.3.~Spectral sequences.} For a bounded complex of finitely generated graded $R$-modules $M^{\ssb}$, we have a spectral sequence \htt{1.3.1}{}

-This can be defined for instance by taking graded free resolutions of $H^iM^{\ssb}$ and ${\rm Im}\,d^{\,i}$ for $i\in\Z$, and then extending these to a graded free resolution of $M^{\ssb}$ by using the short exact sequences
+\nin This can be defined for instance by taking graded free resolutions of $H^iM^{\ssb}$ and ${\rm Im}\,d^{\,i}$ for $i\in\Z$, and then extending these to a graded free resolution of $M^{\ssb}$ by using the short exact sequences